atharaq/atharaq.github.io/calc-1/lesson10.md

 ## Exercises

-Take a look at the exercises from
+Take a look at the exercises 300-309 from [Section 3.8](https://openstax.org/books/calculus-volume-1/pages/3-8-implicit-differentiation).

 ## Derivative of $y = \dfrac{1}{x}$